 What is property management billing software?

-Property management billing software is a specialized digital tool designed to automate the financial interactions between landlords, tenants, and service providers.
-Unlike generic accounting tools, this software is built specifically to handle the nuances of real estate transactions.
-It manages recurring rent invoices, one-time fees, and, crucially, the complex calculations required for utility chargebacks.
+Property management billing software automates the financial interactions between landlords, tenants, and service providers.
+This software handles the nuances of real estate transactions, including recurring rent invoices, one-time fees, and, crucially, the complex calculations required for utility chargebacks.

 Why use property management billing software